pysat/pysat/README.md

   * Iterator support for loading data by day/file/orbit
   * Orbits are calculated on the fly from loaded data and span day breaks.
   * Iterate over custom seasons
-* Supports rigorous time-series calculations.
+* Supports rigorous time-series calculations that require spin up/down time across day/file breaks.
 * Includes helper functions to reduce the barrier in adding new science instruments to pysat
 * Instrument independent analysis routines.